Campaigning for the sensitive & appropriate development of St. Christopher’s

 Latest news **

-The site has Asset of Community (ACV) status due to its history of special needs education.
-This offers a number of protections, not least within the planning process – and crucially means it can give time for eligible community interest groups to bid for the land before the moratorium period ends in June.
+The site now has Asset of Community (ACV) status due to its history of special needs education.
+This offers a number of protections, not least within the planning process – and means any new scheme must provide a ‘social well being benefit’ for the community within its plans.

 Recent photos of the site indicate it’s not being cared for and is being allowed to become overgrown